Ford Galaxie: 1960–1964

 Partway through this year and in limited quantities, a new 427 replaced the 406 for racing applications.
 It was intended to meet NHRA and NASCAR 7-liter maximum engine size rules.
 This engine was rated at a 425 hp (gross horsepower) with 2 x 4 barrel Holley carburetors and a solid lifter camshaft.
-Ford also made available aluminum cylinder heads as a dealer option.

 The 1963½ was still overweight, however.
 To be competitive in drag racing Ford produced 212 (around 170 from Ford Norfolk, about 20 from Ford Los Angeles) lightweight versions of the "R" code 427, in the Galaxie 500 Sport Special Tudor Fastback.
 Available only in Corinthian White with red vinyl interior, and with a list price of about US$4,200 (when a base Ford 300 went for US$2,324, and XL Fastback was US$3,268), these cars came stock with Borg-Warner T-10 four-speed, 4.11:1 rear axle, heavy-duty suspension and brakes, and were fitted with a fiberglass hood (a flat piece at first, late in 1963 the popular blister hood also used on the Thunderbolt), trunk, front fenders, and fender aprons, as well as aluminum bumpers and mounting brackets, transmission cases, and bellhousing.
 Hood springs, heater, trunk lining and mat, spare wheel and tire (and mounting bracket), trunk lid torsion bar, jack, lug wrench, one horn (of the stock two), armrests, rear ashtrays, courtesy lights, and dome light were removed to reduce weight.
 The first 20 cars had functional fiberglass doors, which shaved 25 lb; these were deleted because of Ford's concern for safety if used on the highway.
 The cars had all sound-deadening material removed, lightweight seats and floormats, and no options.
 They were not factory equipped with cold-air induction, as the Thunderbolt would be.
 In addition, they were built on the 45 lb-lighter Ford 300 chassis, originally intended for a smaller-displacement V8.
 In all, the 427s were 375 lb lighter than before (425 lb with the fiberglass doors).